aboulle/RaDMaX-online/docs/index.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/aboulle/RaDMaX-online/master?urlpath=voila%2Frender%2FRaDMaX.ipynb)

 At first launch Binder converts the github repository into a Docker image which might take some time (up to a few minutes).
 See the [Binder website](https://mybinder.org/) for further details.

-**Help and support**: new crystal structures can be added upon request.
-Bug reports and improvement suggestions are welcome.
-Contact info: alexandre.boulle@unilim.fr

 ## Video tutorial